Chau Tak-hay: Education and government career

 He was appointed again as Secretary for Trade and Industry in March 1998 in which the position was renamed Secretary for Commerce and Industry in July 2000.
 He retired from the government in 2002 after he was not invited to be principal official under the new Principal Officials Accountability System of the Tung Chee-hwa administration.
 Upon his retirement, he was awarded Gold Bauhinia Star (GBS).

 Retirement and personal life

-After his retirement, he was appointed as Special Consultant to the Ministry of Commerce of the People's Republic of China regarding to World Trade Organization (WTO) matters since 2002.
-He has also held many company directorships, including the Wheelock and Company Ltd., SJM Holdings Limited, Tradelink Electronic Commerce Limited and China Life Insurance Co.
+After his retirement, He held many company directorships, including the Wheelock and Company Ltd., SJM Holdings Limited, Tradelink Electronic Commerce Limited and China Life Insurance Co.
 Ltd.

-He married Ada Wong Ying-kay, a culture activist and former chairman of the Wan Chai District Council.
+He married Ada Wong Ying-kay, former chairman of the Wan Chai District Council.